dahlia/travis-auto-rebuilder/README.rst

 a build (suppose its number is 123) unless its job 123.1 or 123.2 fails.
 Leave this empty if you want every build to be automatically restarted when any job in the build fails.

+**Subject to**: If particular jobs are obviously deterministic so that we can ensure that the whole build shouldn't be automatically retried when these deterministic jobs fail, fill this field with the these deterministic job numbers.
+The format is the same to the **job numbers** field.

 Fill the form and then click the submit button.
 It will show a url of the new webhook receiver you've just made.